saitaiky/notebook/docs/docs/other/econ/heage.md

 ---
-title: hedge
+title: Hedge
-description: hedge
+description: Hedge
 ---

-## Are hedged ETFs or unhedged ETFs better?
+## Hedged VS Unhedged ETFs

 :::infoHedged means it's not affected by the fluctuating exchange rate Say you buy some Apple stock.
 This gives you shares that are traded in New York in USD.
 If Apple gains 10%, but the USD loses 10%, you net a 0% gain, despite the underlying stock doing pretty well.
 So to counteract this risk("hedge it", in finance-speak), you buy a contract that guarantees your CAD/USD exchange rate.
 This means that you don't care what the exchange rate does, you just care about the USD-denominated performance of your US stocks, the EUR-denominated performance of your EU stocks, and so on.